SHH116/MLonBlackScholes/README.md

  ## Future Version

-1-Feed the entire volatility surface values instead of a single VIX value.
+  * Feed the entire volatility surface values instead of a single VIX value.

-2-Perform 5-day forward, 1-month forward forecasts as well.
+  * Perform 5-day forward, 1-month forward forecasts as well.

-3-Apply the model on underlyings other than SPX.
+  * Apply the model on underlyings other than SPX.